Bonnie Mason, MD

-Dr. Vidhya Prakash is an associate professor in the Department of Medicine and a member of the Infectious Diseases faculty.
+Dr. Vidhya Prakash is an Professor of Clinical Internal Medicine and a member of the Infectious Diseases faculty.
 Her other roles include Vice Chair for Clinical Affairs in the Department of Internal Medicine.
 Dr. Prakash is founder and director of SIU Medicine’s Alliance for Women in Medicine and Science (AWIMS).
 She graduated from the Ohio State University in 2000 and from the University of Cincinnati College of Medicine in 2004.
 Through the HPSP (Health Professions Scholarship Program) Dr. Prakash joined the United States Air Force and completed Internal Medicine residency at the San Antonio Uniformed Services Health Education Consortium (SAUSHEC) in 2007 followed by Infectious Diseases fellowship training at SAUSHEC in 2009.
 She stayed at the San Antonio Military Medical Center briefly as an attending physician in Infectious Diseases before transitioning to Wright-Patterson Medical Center in Dayton, Ohio in 2010.
 She joined SIU School of Medicine in 2014.
 Dr. Prakash has a passion for teaching and topics salient to women in medicine and science.
 She currently resides in Springfield with her husband, Dr. Eric Black, who is a faculty member within the Department of Psychiatry and their two children, Eric Shiva and Ethan Prakash.

 Cheryl Pritlove, PhD